OGRECave/ogre/Docs/src/material-scripts.md

 -   [content\_type](#content_005ftype)
 -   [sampler_ref](#sampler_ref)

-Additionally you can use all attributes of @ref Samplers directly to implicitly create a Ogre::Sampler contained in this TextureUnit.
+@note Furthermore all attributes of @ref Samplers are available.
+Using any of them will create a new Ogre::Sampler local to the texture unit.
+This means that any changes you made to the Default Sampler e.g. via Ogre::MaterialManager::setDefaultTextureFiltering have no effect anymore.
+If several texture units share the same Sampler settings, you are encouraged to reference the same Sampler via [sampler_ref](#sampler_ref) for improved performance.

-You can also use a nested ’texture\_source’ section in order to use a special add-in as a source of texture data, See @ref External-Texture-Sources for details.
+You can also use nested section in order to use a special add-ins
+- @c texture_source as a source of texture data, see @ref External-Texture-Sources for details
+- @c rtshader_system for addtitional layer blending  options, see @ref rtss for details.

 <a name="Attribute-Descriptions-1"></a>